Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 1. Please follow the instructions [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/create) for installing and setting up Shopify Script Editor (_make sure to select blank template and clear any existing code in the template_)
 2. Copy the code from [here](#authentication-script) and add it to the line item script that we created in step (1).
 This code authenticates bundle discount requests and applies the discount only for genuine requests.
+3. Copy the Nosto bundle discount script from [here](#nosto-bundle-script) and add it to the line item script, below the authentication script (added from previous step)
-3. The authentication logic has a GET\_FROM\_NOSTO variable.
+4. The authentication logic has a GET\_FROM\_NOSTO variable.
 Value of this variable should be replaced with Nosto secret key. **To get your secret key, please contact Nosto support**
-4. The code includes a commented testing section as shown below.
+5. The code includes a commented testing section as shown below.
 This can be used to test the functionality of the bundle discount script.
 For testing, the script need to be unpublished in case if it's already published.
    * Uncomment from `Input.cart.line_times` till `end`
    * The hash value marked with (GET\_FROM\_DEV\_CONSOLE) can be retrieved from browser's network tab
    * Replace "PROD\_1", "PROD\_2" etc., with the actual product IDs.